labiium/chat2response/python_tests/docs/RESPONSES_API_TESTING.md

 ### When to Update Tests

 - OpenAI changes Responses API format
-- chat2response adds new features to /v1/responses
+- routiium adds new features to /v1/responses
 - Performance requirements change
 - New error cases discovered